-(v) no fees or reimbursements of expenses in relation to recovery of wages activity or donations or other contributions were deducted from monies recovered from employers on behalf of workers until distributions of recovered money were made to the workers.
+- required for recovery of wages activity, and any likely request for donations or other contributions in acting for a worker in recovery of wages activity; and - (v) no fees or reimbursements of expenses in relation to recovery of wages activity or donations or other contributions were deducted from monies recovered from employers on behalf of workers until distributions of recovered money were made to the workers.

 This declaration is made in accordance with a resolution of the Committee of Management.

-I si l U s Signature of designated officer: ..... ......
+Signature of designated officer: